 - 26. Papillon And Japanese Chin Mix

 - 30. Papillon And Corgi Mix

 - 31. Papillon And German Shepherd Mix

 - 33. Papillon and Border Collie mix

 Here is a comprehensive list of the best Papillon mixes.

 1. Papillon And Bichon Frise Mix

-Papillons and Bichon Frises are both small dogs with long hair, so it makes sense that they’d be mixed together.
-These two breeds make an excellent choice if you’re looking for a family pet or show dog.
+Papillons and Bichon Frises are both small dogs with long hair, so it makes sense to mix them together.
+These two breeds make an excellent choice if you’re looking for a family pet or a show dog.